jamesmfriedman/ngen/README.md

 $ ngen directive mainNav
 ```
 ### Configure to Your Heart's Desire
-When Ngen runs, it builds a configuration object that gets passed into all of the generator's files as template variables.
+When nGen runs, it builds a configuration object that gets passed into all of the generator's files as template variables.
 Configuration variables are honored in the following order:

 - any inline command line args
 - the project's ngen.config.js file
 - the generator's ngen.config.js file
 - the generator package's ngen.config.js file
-- the standard Ngen config.
+- the standard nGen config.

-When running Ngen, the configuration object that gets passed to your templates will be logged in your terminal so theres no guessing as to what values are getting processed.
+When running nGen, the configuration object that gets passed to your templates will be logged in your terminal so theres no guessing as to what values are getting processed.
 In addition to the templates, file names can use any variables present in your configuration using dot notation.
 Example, a file named [module].js will be replaced with a configuration variable {'module': 'foo'}.
 The name you pass into the command line will be available in the name property converted into camelCase, PascalCase, snake_case, param-case, CONSTANT_CASE, and dot.case.
 In your template just access it accordingly (name.camelCase, name.pascalCase).
 Again, the same options are available to your file names, so you can name your files or directories things like [name]/[name.camelCase].js.

 ### Sample Config
 Make a file called `ngen.config.js` in the main directory of your project.
 The only required configuration parameter is _.generators.